Bill Dolan Interview Part 1

 CA: Bill…of course I have.

 BD: Heroic Doses toured with them more than once.
 And they were a Sub Pop band also, so we really hit it off with those dudes.
 William Goldsmith, Jeremy [Enigk], whatever.
 I was living out in New York, and Jonathan [Poneman] called me and said they’re putting a new band together and you need to go out there and try it, because he was a fan of mine and Sunny Day.
-So this is the beginnings of Fire Theft.
+So this is the beginning of Fire Theft.
 But I was actually spending a lot of time with William at his house.
-We started our own band in addition to the Fire Theft which is called Varicocele, which you can find on MySpace.
+We started our own band in addition to the Fire Theft, which is called Varicocele, which you can find on MySpace.

 CA: I didn’t know about that.